-If your puppy's ears stand up when he gets excited, they probably will stand permanently by the time he is 6 months old.
+If your puppy's ears stand up when he gets excited, they probably will stand permanently by the time he is 6-months-old.
 Another way to tell if your pup's ears are likely to stand is by observing where they are set on the head.
-Ears that will stand tend to be set higher on the head and closer together than pendant ears.
+According to Jane Dogs, ears that will stand, even partially, tend to be set higher on the head and closer together than pendant ears.

 Roughhousing with other puppies or dogs in the household is another activity that breaks down ear cartilage.
 Put each dog in a separate crate and be sure to supervise activity time when they are together to make sure they're not pulling each other by the ears.